vspvikram/Fraud-Detection-And-Analysis/README.md

 7. Select the container image in the notebook that was pushed to ECR.
 Run the notebook to train and deploy the model by creating an endpoint.

+8. Next, AWS Lambda function can be configured to handle the API calls from the client and the sagemaker estimator end point.
+Please refer to AWS [docs](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-sagemaker-create-notebook/) and follow the guidelines to complete these steps.

 8. Delete the endpoint by running the last cell in the notebook when you are done to avoid being charged by AWS.

 ## Authers:
 * Vikram Singh